dan-v/rattlesnakeos-stack/README.md

 ```

 ## Deployment
 The rattlesnakeos-stack `deploy` subcommand handles deploying (and updating) your stack.
-After initial deployment, your first build will automatically start; by default it is configured to build every 2 weeks after this (see the FAQ for details on how to modify build schedule).
+After stack deployment, you will need to manually start a build.
+By default it is configured to automatically build once a month on the 10th of the month so that monthly security updates can be picked up and built without the need for manual builds.

 #### Default Examples
 Deploy stack using default generated config file: